 If you were under 18 when the offence was committed, the court sets out how long you must provide this notification for.
 The maximum period the court can set is 5 years.

 If you are sentenced to a term of imprisonment and part of that term is suspended, the suspended part is not included when calculating the term of imprisonment for the purpose of the length of the notification requirements.

 Can an offender apply to have the obligation cancelled?

 Any sex offender required to report to the Gardaí indefinitely can apply to the Circuit Court to cancel their obligation.
 However, such an application will only be considered a minimum of 10 years following your release from custody.

 You apply to cancel your reporting requirement on the grounds that it no longer serves the common good.
 You must provide your local Garda Superintendent with advance notice of your intention to apply for the cancellation of your requirement.

 What happens if an offender does not comply with the notification requirements?

 If you fail (without reasonable excuse) to comply with the notification requirements, including providing false or misleading information, you may be prosecuted.

-- On summary conviction, to a class A fine or imprisonment for up to 12 months, or both
+- On summary conviction, to a class A fine or a prison sentence for up to 12 months, or both

-- On conviction on indictment, to a fine of up to €10,000 or imprisonment for up to 5 years, or both
+- On conviction on indictment, to a fine of up to €10,000 or a prison sentence for up to 5 years, or both